kyma-project/terraform-module/README.md

 > [!NOTE]
 > See the included [usage examples](./examples/).

-In order to use the module you need to create a dedicated folder in your project repository (for example `tf`).
-You will need to create a main terraform file (`main.tf`) and  `.tfvars` file.
-This will become the so called root terraform module where the module for kyma can be used as a child module.
+1. To use the module, create a dedicated folder in your project repository (for example, `tf`), a main Terraform (`main.tf`) file, and `.tfvars` files.
+This will become the so-called root Terraform module, where the module for Kyma can be used as a child module.

 > [!NOTE]
 > To learn more about Terraform modules, see [Modules](https://developer.hashicorp.com/terraform/language/modules)